 For all the operations and types defined in this package, Tasking_Error is raised if the task identified by T has terminated.
-Program_Error is raised if the value of T is Null_Task_ID.
+Program Error is raised if the value of T is Null Task ID.

 For a given Timer object, the implementation shall perform the operations declared in this package atomically with respect to any of these operations on the same Timer object.
+The replacement of a handler by a call of Set_Handler, shall be performed atomically with respect to the execution of the Timer_Handler.